JR33D/jotty-mcp-server/README.md

 This server exposes 11 tools to interact with your Jotty data:

 - **Checklists:**
-  - `get_all_checklists`: Retrieve all checklists for the authenticated user.
+  - `AllChecklistsFetcher`: Retrieves all checklists associated with the authenticated user from the Jotty API.
+This tool provides agents with access to the user's complete list of checklists within the MCP system.
-  - `add_checklist_item`: Add an item to a specified checklist.
+  - `ChecklistItemAdder`: Adds a new item to a specified checklist via the Jotty API.
+This tool allows agents to extend existing checklists with new tasks or entries within the MCP system.
-  - `check_item`: Mark an item in a checklist as complete.
+  - `ChecklistItemChecker`: Marks a specified item within a checklist as complete via the Jotty API.
+This tool allows agents to update the status of checklist items within the MCP system.
-  - `uncheck_item`: Mark an item in a checklist as incomplete.
+  - `ChecklistItemUnchecker`: Marks a specified item within a checklist as incomplete via the Jotty API.
+This tool enables agents to manage the status of checklist items within the MCP system.
 - **Notes:**
-  - `get_all_notes`: Retrieve all notes for the authenticated user.
+  - `AllNotesFetcher`: Retrieves all notes associated with the authenticated user from the Jotty API.
+This tool facilitates access to user-specific note data within the MCP system.
-  - `create_note`: Create a new note with a title, optional content, and category.
+  - `NoteCreator`: Facilitates the creation of new notes for the authenticated user via the Jotty API.
+This tool allows agents to add new textual information to the user's collection within the MCP system.
 - **Admin & Data Management:**
-  - `get_user_info`: Get information about a specific Jotty user.
+  - `UserInfoFetcher`: Retrieves detailed information for a specified Jotty user.
+This administrative tool provides insights into user profiles within the MCP system.
-  - `get_categories`: Retrieve all available categories for organizing items.
+  - `CategoryFetcher`: Retrieves all available categories from the Jotty API.
+This administrative tool provides a comprehensive list of categorization options within the MCP system.
-  - `get_summary`: Get summary statistics from your Jotty account.
+  - `AccountSummaryFetcher`: Retrieves summary statistics for the authenticated Jotty account.
+This administrative tool provides an overview of account activity and data within the MCP system.
-  - `export_data`: Start a full export of your Jotty data (JSON or CSV).
+  - `DataExporter`: Initiates a full export of Jotty user data in a specified format.
+This administrative tool enables comprehensive data backup and migration within the MCP system.
-  - `get_export_progress`: Check the progress of an ongoing data export.
+  - `ExportProgressMonitor`: Monitors the progress of a specified data export operation.
+This administrative tool provides real-time status updates for data export tasks within the MCP system.

 ## Installation